pgaskin/dictutil/docs/dicthtml/install.md

 - **Same:** Nickel will still attempt to sync all dictionaries, including sideloaded ones, unless IsSynced is false.
 - **New:** IsSynced can't be changed anymore due to the dictionary table being removed.
 - **New:** Nickel will avoid overwriting dictionary files if they are marked read-only, and will instead write `"dicthtml-LOCALE" marked as read-only.. skipping` to the log in the `sync` category.
+Note that this functionality has been around since at least 4.10.11655, but the database needed to be modified anyways, so there wasn't much point to using it (and nobody noticed it either).
 - **Same:** Nickel still generates locale names by default with `Extra: LOCALE`.
 - **New:** Nickel doesn't read the dictionary table anymore, so the name in it is ignored.
 In addition, entries in the table won't change anything even if it is still present.
 - **New:** The built-in dictionaries are hard-coded, rather than writing them to the db during migrations and reading from it at runtime.